stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 How to Make a Social Directory
 """"""""""""""""""""""""""""""

 Presently, Social Directories can only be made via the Stormpath Admin Console or using REST API.
-For more information about creating them with the Admin Console please see [here].
+For more information about creating them with the Admin Console please see the `Directories section of the Stormpath Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.
 For more information about creating them using REST API, please see :ref:`social-authn`.

 ii.
 Groups
 ----------